do-jonathan4/lfz-m1/exercises/css-pseudo-classes/README.md

 Be sure to check out a new branch (**from master**) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. What are CSS pseudo-classes useful for?

 ### Exercise

 1. Read about the `:hover`, `:active`, and `:focus` pseudo-classes on page 291 of _HTML & CSS_ by Duckett.